visdesignlab/Upset-alttxt-study/public/Upset-Alttext-User-Survey/assets/GoTextandVis.md

         <img style="width: 500px;" src="./assets/VO2.png" alt="Description of Image">
     </div>
     <div class="column">
+        <h2>UpSet Introduction</h2>
+        This UpSet plot shows game of thrones characters and their identities.
+A character can have multiple identities (houses, gender, killing condition,etc.).
+The sets are identities.
+The items are game of thrones characters.
+The intersections show how many characters have exactly the same identities.
         <h2>Dataset Properties</h2>
         <p>The dataset contains 20 sets and 238 elements, of which 7 sets are shown in the plot.</p>
         <h2>Set Properties</h2>